 - there are too few solutions suggested

-- ideas are too similar or too conservative
+- ideas for how to solve problems are too similar or too conservative

 - organisational or stakeholder knowledge is ignored, lost or under-utilised

 - evidence is not comprehensive or is drawn from conforming teams and contexts

 To use the platform, users first identify a problem space, issue or area for improvement.
 Then, they imagine possible solutions to this problem space and add them to the platform.

 To add a hypothesis, users need some evidence (e.g. url, diagram, slides, argument) to support or refute the solution.
 Users do not need to strongly agree to a solution to add it.
 In fact, solutions can be:

 - an idea a user is curious about; radical, unusual or ‘out there’ hypotheses

 - a solution a user would like peer input and feedback on